Our vision: “An inclusive world for people with an intellectual impairment”

 We partner with other organisations to develop sports such as taekwondo.
 We also develop new sports such as equestrian, with an aim to grow the number of athletes and competitions.

 We promote inclusion of people with intellectual impairments in society and are a member of the International Paralympic Committee.
 Part of our work involves educating our members on eligibility and classification so that they can develop their athlete pool.

-World Intellectual Impairment Sport was formed in 1986 and has grown to a membership of more than 80 nations across the world.
+Virtus was formed (as INAS) in 1986 and has grown to a membership of more than 80 nations across the world.
 These cover Europe, Africa, Asia, South America, North America and Oceania.
 For more information visit the history of World Intellectual Impairment Sport page.

 We are a registered as a charity, based in Great Britain.
 We are supported by a huge volunteer workforce around the world.

 Our activities in promoting high performance sport for athletes with an intellectual impairment are only possible with the help of fundraising and contributions from our member nations.
 We do not qualify for state or lottery support.